& Courtroom Experience

-Whether you are getting divorced in Texas with children or are attempting to collect child support, it is important to know that you do not have to go through this complicated and difficult process alone.
+Whether you are getting divorced in Texas with children or are attempting to collect child support, it’s important to know that you don’t have to go through this complicated and difficult process alone.

 Child support is essential to raising a healthy and happy child, and Texas law recognizes that parents have a duty to their children when it comes to providing care as well as support.